Photos

 4 Elizabeth S. Brodie was born circa 1764.
 She died after 1788.

-Elizabeth's middle name was possibly Seymour, in honor of her mother's relatives.
 Elizabeth was listed in her mother's will of 1784 as being under the age of 21 (so born in 1763 or later).
-Elizabeth was also nominated as her mother's joint executor, suggesting though that she was close to adulthood.
+Elizabeth was also nominated as her mother's joint executor, suggesting though that she was close to legal adulthood.
 The last known mention of Elizabeth was in 1788.
 It is not known what happened to her.
-Please see below for the notes of her niece, Elizabeth Brodie.
-It is possible she may have been the "Sister Broadie" who died in 1800 in Granville County, North Carolina.
+She probably died young and unmarried.
+In 1808, neither she or any descendants of her, were described in the estate records of her cousin Alexander Brodie of Granville Co., North Carolina.

 3rd Generation: